parvez99/s3zipdownload/README.md

 - count the number of devices with resolution 640*960
 - total amount spent by all users and return the ID of the first user that joined the organization

-- The program was written in Java, using JAVA 7.
+- The program is written in Java.(JAVA 7)
-Install java and run the program from command prompt
+Install java 7 and run the program from command prompt

 The program accepts one command line parameter as the address to the S3 bucket.